 Bridged nucleic acid 2',4'-BNANC (2'-O,4'-aminoethylene bridged nucleic

-acid) RNA analogue, containing a six-member bridged structure with an N-O linkage,
+acid) is a compound containing a six-member bridged structure with an N-O linkage.

-novel nucleic acid analogues can be synthesized and incorporated into oligonucleotides.
+This novel nucleic acid analogue can be synthesized and incorporated into oligonucleotides.
 When compared to the earlier generation of LNA, BNA was found to possess:

 BNA oligos allow greater flexibility in the design of primers and probes.
 They can